NataliaCzeladka/celestial-buddies/README.md

 ![Resources Intro](docs/resources_intro.png)

 - Resources Section - This section is comprised of three columns.
 They provide a diverse range of materials for self-study, grouped into books, magazines and websites.
-The list is by no means exhaustive and will be regularly updated.
+The list is far from exhaustive and will be regularly updated.

 ![Resources](docs/resources.png)